harsh24233/Vendor-Invoice-Intelligence-System/readme.md

 # Vendor Invoice Intelligence System

-Machine Learning based system for **freight cost prediction** and **invoice risk detection** using vendor invoice and purchase-order data.
+A machine learning-based invoice intelligence system for **freight cost prediction** and **invoice risk detection** using vendor invoice and purchase-order data.

 ---

 ## Overview

-The Vendor Invoice Intelligence System analyzes vendor invoice and purchase-order records to predict freight costs and identify suspicious invoices using machine learning.
+The Vendor Invoice Intelligence System is designed to analyze vendor invoice and purchase-order records to improve operational efficiency through predictive analytics and anomaly detection.

-This project includes:

-* Data preprocessing and feature engineering
-* Exploratory Data Analysis (EDA)
+The system consists of two major modules:

+* **Freight Cost Prediction**
+* **Invoice Risk Detection**

+It uses machine learning models to estimate freight costs and identify suspicious invoices based on engineered business and statistical features.

+---

+## Features

 * Freight cost prediction using regression models
 * Invoice anomaly detection using classification models

----

-## Features

-* Freight cost prediction
-* Invoice risk detection
-* SQL-based feature engineering
+* SQL-based data extraction and feature engineering
-* Automated risk labeling
+* Automated risk labeling using business rules
-* Model training and evaluation
+* Model persistence for inference and deployment

 ---